 2.6 Quotations are given on the basis of your description of the source material, the purpose of the translation and any other instructions.
 Such quotations may be amended at any time if, in our opinion, the description of the source materials, instructions or any other element is materially inadequate or inaccurate.

-2.7 With regards to the translation and officialisation of documents (certification, affidavit, notarisation, apostilling, etc.) it is the express responsibility of the Client to ascertain with the relevant authority what level of officialisation is appropriate for the use to which the translation will be put.
+2.7 With regards to the translation and officialization of documents (certification, affidavit, notarization, apostilling, etc.) it is the express responsibility of the Client to ascertain with the relevant authority what level of officialization is appropriate for the use to which the translation will be put.

 2.8 These Terms and Conditions apply to all Work provided to you.